 - (a) Contact the employer at injury regarding any cost-of-living or collective bargaining adjustments for workers performing the same job.
-Adjust the weekly wage by any percentage increase or decrease; - (b) If the employer at injury is no longer in business and the worker's job was covered by a union contract, contact the applicable union for any cost-of-living or collective bargaining adjustments.
-Adjust the weekly wage by the percentage increase or decrease; - (c) If the employer at injury is no longer in business or does not currently employ workers in the same job category, adjust the weekly wage by the appropriate factor from the cost-of-living matrix in Bulletin 124; or - (d) If the worker's regular employment was the employment the worker held at the time of aggravation, adjust the weekly wage by the appropriate factor from the cost-of-living matrix in Bulletin 124.
+Adjust the total of all of the weekly wages from section (3) by any percentage increase or decrease; - (b) If the employer at injury is no longer in business and the worker's job was covered by a union contract, contact the applicable union for any cost-of-living or collective bargaining adjustments.
+Adjust the total of all of the weekly wages from section (3) by the percentage increase or decrease; - (c) If the employer at injury is no longer in business or does not currently employ workers in the same job category, adjust the total of all of the weekly wages from section (3) by the appropriate factor from the cost-of-living matrix in Bulletin 124; - (d) If the worker's regular employment was the employment the worker held at the time of aggravation, adjust the total of all of the weekly wages from section (3) by the appropriate factor from the cost-of-living matrix in Bulletin 124.